AI-for-RNA-Biology/onboarding-new-lab-members/README.md

 * Don't deposit large files on GitHub, but you should document them (instructions to download, location on the HPC, etc.).
 * See [this](https://github.com/RLuisier/ALSdisMNs/tree/master), [this](https://github.com/RLuisier/AstroShape), and [this](https://github.com/RLuisier/my3UTRs) example of basic projects' repos, or [this](https://github.com/RLuisier/AxonLoc) for a more complex one.

-> In summary, your project's repo should contain everything to reproduce your work.
+> In summary, your repo should contain everything to reproduce your work.
 Anyone with access to our HPC should be able to recreate all your results!